dustinpfister/blog_posts/_posts/lodash_range.md

 layout: post
 categories: lodash
 id: 295
-updated: 2019-11-07 14:41:09
+updated: 2021-10-03 10:11:40
-version: 1.12
+version: 1.13
 ---

 Sometimes when working on a javaScript project there is a need to create a range of numbers in an array, with [lodash](https://lodash.com/) there is the [\_.range](https://lodash.com/docs/4.17.10#range) method than can be used to quickly make a range of numbers.
-The method is fairly easy to use so this should be a thin post today, but to help beef things up with the post a little I will cover some vanilla js solutions for this sort of task as well as I often do for my posts on lodash.
+The method is fairly easy to use so this should be be quick when it comes to just using the single lodash method.
+However there is also the general idea of not using lodash anymore as there are often native javaScript solutions for doing many of these tasks actually.
+So on top of going over a few quick examples of the lodash rage method I will also be looking into some additional examples that make use of just native javaScript by itself.

 <!-- more -->